mar9000/graph-loader/README.md

 1. *batched load*: should be possible to batch data loading, for instance load several database records or ReST resources at once.

+The main idea is:

+  * a factory that last for the entire lifespan of the application, configured with a registry a pure function (batch loaders) and a global context.
+  * given an execution context it returns a graph loader that can be used to resolve one or more graph.
+Caching of data can be activated to reuse resources loaded by preceding executions.

 ### Classes

 One can start designing the API from the types GL will assemble, this is how your response